akeneo/pim-helpcenter/content/md/first-steps/manage-attribute-groups.md

 ## Add an attribute to an attribute group

-Only the attributes belonging to the “Other” group can be added to another attribute group.
+Only the attributes belonging to the `Other` group can be added to another attribute group.
 To add attributes from another group, first remove it from its current group.

 It is possible to add attributes to an attribute group:
 1. Select the attribute group, go under the `Attributes` tab